ehdinayan/Study-Journal/study_journal.md

 ## SUMMARY

 - scp copies files between cloud computer and personal computer or vice versa.
-- curl allow us sen http request to server url and download files with -O flag.
+- curl allow us send http request to server url and download files with -O flag.
 - ps -A command shows all background processes in our computer.
 - cron allow us programming tasks to be done automatically.
 We use `crontab -e` command to acces cron table.
 - ssh [user]@[ip adress] connects us with our remote server.

+## END NOTE

+## *This can be considered the end of the file, I'll be working in new ideas...see you!*